Kriz-hub/Holiday-Dialysis/README.md

 ## Testing
 * The site is tested on a real Samsung S7, Samsung A32 and Samsung A52, on there own browser.
-* also on 2 tablets: Asus Transformer Pad (an old one) and Lenovo TB-X10AF, both on a chrome browser
+* also on 2 tablets: Asus Transformer Pad (an old one) and Lenovo TB-X10AF, both on a Chrome browser
-* screens: 1366x768, 1920x1080 on chrome and Edge
+* screens: 1366x768, 1920x1080 on Chrome and Edge

 ## Bugs
 * I found out that the landscape view of a tablet also have shadow hovering.
 I wanted that only to be for laptop an desktop.
 It's not that important, I leave it that way.
-* I didn't get that shadow hovering working well for google map, but it's initial shadow effect remains as well.
+* I didn't get that shadow hovering working well for Google Maps, but it's initial shadow effect remains as well.
 Therefore I leave it that way, It don't seems to be that noticable.

 ## Deployment
 This project was developed using GitHub.